MiroRadenovic/VMExplorerFtpBackup/README.md

 the process is easy:
 * VMExplorer will perform all the virtual machine backups and store them to a local path ex: c:\VirtualMachinesTemp
 * once VMExplorer has finished the job, VMExplorerFtpBackup.py will start
+* VMExplorerFtpBackup.py will contact all the ftp server that store your old backups to to obtain the current backup status.
-* VMExplorerFtpBackup.py scans the local path where virtual machines backups are located and will create/update a backup database called dumpfile.dm. this file contains all the information of previous backup ftp uploads to allows backup' s rotation.
+* VMExplorerFtpBackup.py then scans the local path where virtual machines backups are located.
 * VMExplorerFtpBackup.py learns which old backups needs to be deleted from ftp servers and which new backups needs to be uploaded.
-* VMExplorerFtpBackup.py deletes and uploads required files
+* VMExplorerFtpBackup.py deletes and uploads required backup files
-* VMExplorerFtpBackup.py updates the local backup database called dumpfile.dm
-* run a command to delete the local path that contains virtual machines backups (you can use the -x option)
+* VMExplorerFtpBackup.py can run a command to delete the local path that contains virtual machines backups (you can use the -x option)

 HOW TO SETUP VMExplorer
 ----